[HISTORY: Adopted by the Common Council of the City of Burlington 11-1-2011 by Ord. No. 1936(13). Amendments noted where applicable.]

 The use of any loudspeaker or sound-amplifying device on the streets or in the parks of the City without the prior approval of the City and/or the City Administrator.
 Any such permitted loudspeaker or sound-amplifying device shall not be used between the hours of 10:00 p.m. to 8:00 a.m.
 Additionally, the City, City Administrator, or the City of Burlington Police Department may immediately withdraw and revoke any prior approval given for the use of the loudspeaker or sound-amplifying device when and if, in their respective discretion, the volume method or manner of use becomes a nuisance.

 The use of compression brakes (also known as "jake brakes") in the operation of a motor vehicle, except as may be reasonably necessary in the case of an emergency, or by emergency, fire, police, rescue, or other protective service vehicles.

 The following sounds are exempt from the prohibitions contained in this noise chapter.

 Any motor vehicle and/or construction equipment and/or tools operated by a City employee while engaged in a matter of City business, and/or a contractor and/or its employees performing a municipal public works project approved by the City.

 Any sounds generated at a public event approved by the City and/or the City Administrator.
 This shall include, but not be limited to, such events as parades, holiday celebrations, and ChocolateFest.

 Any sounds generated by activities undertaken during the course of a response to an emergency event.

-Any sounds generated by trains or aircraft.
+Any sounds generated by trains or aircraft, and/or airport operations.